Automatic Translating between Ancient Chinese and Contemporary Chinese with Limited Aligned Corpora: Introduction

-Deep learning has achieved great success in tasks like machine translation. \citet{NIPS2014_5346} proposed a sequence to sequence (seq-to-seq) model that generates good translation results on machine translation. \citet{bahdanau2014neural} proposed to use attention mechanism to allow the decoder to extract phrase alignment information from the hidden states of the encoder.
-Most of the existing NMT systems are based on the Seq2Seq model~\citep{Kalchbrenner,ChoEA2014,seq2seq} and the attention mechanism.
-Some of them have variant architectures to capture more information from the inputs~\citep{lattice,multichannel,Copy}, and some improve the attention mechanism~\citep{stanfordattention,interactive,supervisedattention,mapattention,fengattention,doublyattention}, which also enhanced the performance of the NMT model.
-Experimental results show that a copy mechanism can improve performance of seq-to-seq model remarkably on this task.
-We show some experimental results in the Experiment section.
-Other mechanisms are also implied to improved the performance of machine translation \citep{GlobalEncoding,BOWMT}.
+Deep learning has achieved great success in tasks like machine translation.
+The sequence to sequence (seq-to-seq) model~\cite{seq2seq} is proposed to generate good translation results on machine translation.
+The attention mechanism~\cite{bahdanau2014neural} is proposed to allow the decoder to extract phrase alignment information from the hidden states of the encoder.
+Most of the existing NMT systems are based on the seq-to-seq model~\cite{Kalchbrenner,ChoEA2014,seq2seq} and the attention mechanism.
+Some of them have variant architectures to capture more information from the inputs~\cite{lattice,Copy}, and some improve the attention mechanism~\cite{stanfordattention,interactive,supervisedattention,mapattention,fengattention,doublyattention}, which also enhanced the performance of the NMT model.
+Inspired by the work of pointer generator~\cite{pointer}, we use a copying mechanism named pointer-generator model to deal with the task of ancient-contemporary translation task because ancient and contemporary Chinese share common characters and some same proper nouns.

+Experimental results show that a copying mechanism can improve the performance of seq-to-seq model remarkably on this task.
+We show some experimental results in the experiment section.
+Other mechanisms are also implied to improve the performance of machine translation~\cite{DBLP:Lin:2018,DBLP:Ma:2018}.

-Our contributions lie in the following two aspects: \begin{itemize} \item We propose a simple yet effective unsupervised algorithm to build the sentence-aligned parallel corpora out of passage-aligned parallel corpora. \item We propose to apply sequence to sequence model and copy mechanism to deal with the translating task.
+Our contributions lie in the following two aspects: \begin{itemize} \item We propose a simple yet effective unsupervised algorithm to build the sentence-aligned parallel corpora, which make it possible to train an automatic translating model between ancient Chinese and contemporary Chinese even with limited sentence-aligned corpora. \item We propose to apply the sequence to sequence model with copying mechanism and local attention to deal with the translating task.
 Experimental results show that our method can achieve the BLEU score of 26.41 (ancient to contemporary) and 35.66 (contemporary to ancient). \end{itemize}